fanbrushy/fanbrushy/README.md

 ships r okay

-i love cuddling so feel free to!! (any amount of people is all right)
+i love cuddling so feel free to do so with me anytime (any amount of people is all right)

 please int i really enjoy talking to people ^^